deepgolani4/chreeioJS/README.md

 it will search in google automaticaly with help of cheerioJS.

-and in return it will give html file of result from google.
+and in return it will give html file of result from googl.